pennlabs/django-rest-live/README.md

     ...
 ```

-On the client side, subscription requests will no longer be `pk`, but the `list_id` of the list you'd like to get updates
+On the client side, we now have to specify the group key `property` we are subscribing to.
+In this case, the `list_id`
-from:
+of the list you'd like to get updates from:

 ```json5
 {